Gwyd0/Linuxsetup/README.md

 Lockscreen - [betterlockscreen](https://github.com/betterlockscreen/betterlockscreen) <br />

 # Known Issues / Future features
-i will fix these when i have time.
+i will fix these when i have time..
-* Some kind of allignment error, most likely the font.
 * a lot of small bugs such as the weather not updating.
 * add a calendar
+* fix performance issues
+* add a notification center
 * Make a install script. (prob for arch and ubuntu)

 # Installation